10 Essential Things to Know Before Moving in With Your Girlfriend

 Have you ever lived with a partner or a roommate before?
 If you have, then you know how much patience and tolerance it takes to share the same space with another person.
 Roommates are a slightly different thing, but the principle is the same: You are not alone, and you have to take into consideration what the other person needs or wants.
 Living with a girlfriend is a level up in this game because you care much more about her feelings, and you’ll try harder to avoid and prevent any possible problems.

 If you’ve never lived with anyone besides your family before, have a little conversation with yourself first: Are you truly ready to see the same face every day, to share every moment, every meal, and all the chores with that person?
 Are you ready to do something that you might not want now just to make that person happy?
 Can you change your habits for your partner?
-Are you ready to forget the advantages of moving alone?
+Are you ready to forget the advantages of moving alone and cope with moving stress?
+Can you find a job before moving to another state?
 Can you accept that your privacy will be limited?
 Are you OK with the fact that she might not be in her best mood sometimes, and she’ll require a shoulder to cry on and an ear to talk to?
 Do you care about her and your bond enough to go through a lot of possible trouble together and work it out?
 Do you think that she’s ready to do it, too?

-If the answer to all these questions is yes, then go and find a spot for you two and enjoy!
+If the answer to all these questions is yes, then go on and check the safety of your future neighborhood together, find a spot for you two and enjoy!
 Even if you’re organizing a last-minute move, there will be no problems if you’re sure about your decision.

 2. Do It Because It Will Make You Happier